Horemheb: Kingship

-Internal reform
+Horemheb's actions against Ay were a damnatio memoriae to remove the memory of his rival from the historical records.
+However, he spared Tutankhamun's tomb from vandalism presumably out of respect because it was Tutankhamun who had overseen his rise to prominence in the first place and because he had no antagonism with Tutankhamun.

 Upon his accession, Horemheb initiated a comprehensive series of internal transformations to the power structures of Akhenaten's reign, due to the preceding transfer of state power from Amun's priests to Akhenaten's government officials.
 Horemheb "appointed judges and regional tribunes ... reintroduced local religious authorities" and divided legal power "between Upper Egypt and Lower Egypt" between "the Viziers of Thebes and Memphis respectively."

 These deeds are recorded in a stela which the king erected at the foot of his Tenth Pylon at Karnak.
 Occasionally called The Great Edict of Horemheb, it is a copy of the actual text of the king's decree to re-establish order to the Two Lands and curb abuses of state authority.
 The stela's creation and prominent location emphasizes the great importance which Horemheb placed upon domestic reform.

 Horemheb also reformed the Army and reorganized the Deir el-Medina workforce in his 7th year while Horemheb's official Maya renewed the tomb of Thutmose IV, which had been disturbed by tomb robbers in his 8th year.
 While the king restored the priesthood of Amun, he prevented the Amun priests from forming a stranglehold on power, by deliberately reappointing priests who mostly came from the Egyptian army since he could rely on their personal loyalty.

 Horemheb was a prolific builder who erected numerous temples and buildings throughout Egypt during his reign.
 He constructed the Second, Ninth, and Tenth Pylons of the Great Hypostyle Hall, in the Temple at Karnak, using recycled talatat blocks from Akhenaten's own monuments here, as building material for the first two Pylons.

 Horemheb continued Tutankhamun's restoration of the old order that had been established before the Amarna period.
 He reintroduced the ancient cults, particularly Amun, thus proving himself a true pharaoh who established Maat (world order).

 Because of his unexpected rise to the throne, Horemheb had two tombs constructed for himself: the first – when he was a mere nobleman – at Saqqara near Memphis, and the other in the Valley of the Kings, in Thebes, in tomb KV 57 as king.
 His chief wife was Queen Mutnedjmet, who may have been Nefertiti's younger sister.
 They had no surviving children, although examinations of Mutnedjmet's mummy show that she gave birth several times, and she was buried with an infant, suggesting that she and her last child died in childbirth.
+It has been suggested that Horemheb and Mutnedjmet at least had a daughter who was simply not mentioned on any monuments.
 Horemheb is not known to have any children by his first wife, Amenia, who died before Horemheb assumed power.